prakhar9212/PraQtise/README.md

 # PraQtise

-PracQtise is a not-for-profit educational initiative by Indian Government.
+PracQtise is a not-for-profit educational initiative by me.
 It is a global practicing community that fosters learning and friendly competition, built on top of the world’s largest competitive programming platform.
 We have also built a large community of problem curators.
 Through this what we are taking the initiative to boost the confidence of students who are giving competitive exams of various sector